Nights of Horror: The Brooklyn Thrill Kill Gang

-Nights of Horror would play a role in an infamous murder trial, and be a part of the arguments regarding obscenity laws in the United States.
+Nights of Horror would play a role in an infamous murder trial and be a part of the arguments regarding obscenity laws in the United States.
 In the summer of 1954, Jack Koslow (18), Melvin "Mel" Mittman (17), Robert "Bobby" Trachtenberg (15), and Jerome "Jerry" Lieberman (17) roamed Brooklyn, terrorized girls with whips they had ordered out of magazines, beat vagrants, and set them on fire.
 The four teens eventually beat an old man to death, and were caught and arrested soon after forcing a man off of a pier into the East River to drown.
-It seemed to the people of Brooklyn and the press that this was senseless violence, since they never robbed any of their victims, and they earned the name the "Brooklyn Thrill Killers".
+It seemed to the people of Brooklyn and the press that this was senseless violence, since they never robbed any of their victims, and they were nicknamed the "Brooklyn Thrill Killers".
 The teens were brought to a jury trial in November 1954; Trachtenberg's case was dismissed as he decided to be the state's witness against the others, and Leiberman's case was dismissed as there was a lack of evidence that he had participated in the murder.
 Koslow and Mittman were given life without possibility of parole.

-When Jack Koslow was being examined by psychiatrist Dr. Fredric Wertham, to see if he was fit to stand for trial, Wertham discovered Koslow's fascination with violent comics.
-The whips the boys carried were obtained from ads in the back of either Uncanny Tales, or Journey into Mystery, Koslow couldn't remember which.
-He had discovered Nights of Horror, and this led him to explore his violent sexual fantasies, by engaging in the beatings and whippings around Brooklyn.
-When Wertham brought a copy to Koslow's cell to ask him about his fascinations, Jack confirmed that was what he had read.
-He even admitted that he gained sexual pleasures from reading the booklets, and from enacting several of the scenes during their crime spree, by making some of the vagrants beg and kiss their feet while being beaten.
+When Jack Koslow was being examined by psychiatrist Dr. Fredric Wertham to see if he was fit to stand for trial, Wertham discovered Koslow's fascination with violent comics.
+The whips the boys carried were obtained from ads in the back of either Uncanny Tales, or Journey into Mystery; Koslow couldn't remember which.
+He had discovered Nights of Horror, and this led him to explore his violent sexual fantasies by engaging in the beatings and whippings around Brooklyn.
+When Wertham brought a copy to Koslow's cell to ask him about his fascinations, Jack confirmed that it was what he had read.
+He even admitted that he gained sexual pleasures from reading the booklets and from enacting several of the scenes during their crime spree by making some of the vagrants beg and kiss their feet while being beaten.
 This was used as part of the evidence to convict Koslow of his crimes.